wp-plugins/slickr-flickr/readme.txt

 Tags: flickr, flickr slideshow, flickr gallery, lightbox, shutter, fancybox, galleria, jquery, wordpresswise Requires at least: 2.8
 Tested up to: 3.0
-Stable tag: 1.8
+Stable tag: 1.10
-Displays a set of tagged photos from your Flickr account either as gallery or a unbranded slideshow in posts, pages, or sidebar widgets
+Displays a set of tagged photos from your Flickr account either as a gallery or a unbranded slideshow in posts, pages, or sidebar widgets

 == Description ==